sfisv-heroku/pe-quickstart-custorg/README.md

 1. Set the Welcome Lightning Page to be the default home page

-    1.1 Go to Lightning App Builder from Setup and click Edit on the Welcome page
+    1. Go to Lightning App Builder from Setup and click Edit on the Welcome page

-    1.1 Click on Activate, select the Profiles to set it for (or all), and click Save
+    2. Click on Activate, select the Profiles to set it for (or all), and click Save

 1. Register the newly created Customer Org with it's ClientId

-    1.1 Go to App Manager, Select **Platform Events Example** in the App list and click "View".
+    1. Go to App Manager, Select **Platform Events Example** in the App list and click "View".

-    1.1 Copy the Consumer Key field
+    2. Copy the Consumer Key field

-    1.1.1 Use script to register
+    3. Use script to register
     ```
     ./scripts/registerOrg.sh <clientId>
     ```
-    1.1.1 Use Visualforce page to register
+    4. Use Visualforce page to register

     Click **Home** to get to the Welcome page and scroll down to get to the Register section, andter the ClientId and click "Register

 1. Begin generating events

     Click **Home** to get to the Welcome page and click **Create Events" button to begin generating events (Optional: Change the # of events first)

+1. Modify the protected custom metadata (optional, but required for package installation)
+    ```
+    ./scripts/setCustomMetadata.sh <clientId>
+    ```

 ### Installing Heroku Platform Events Quick Start Customer Org using an unlocked package